Last Updated on by

 With home robotics increasingly becoming the norm, no mundane household task is safe!
 While robot vacuums like the Roomba have virtually outsourced the concept of vacuuming, the WinBot robot window cleaner aims to similarly automate window washing for tech-friendly owners.

-Special Holiday Pricing Update: Before going further, I just wanted to let you know that the Winbot lineup is available for over 44% off on Amazon here right now.
+Special Holiday Pricing Update: Before going further, I just wanted to let you know that the Winbot lineup is available on Amazon here right now.
 This is a record discount today and worth checking if you are considering buying.

 Designed and produced by Ecovacs, the WinBot promises to automate the tedious and sometimes dangerous task of window washing.
 For home owners or business owners with high – hard to reach – windows, this is the answer to an obvious problem.
 Whether you are looking to clean glass surfaces that have not been cleaned in years or looking to save costs on window cleaning, the WinBot offers a compelling case.
 Similarly, for people with physical limitations, the WinBot is a clear solution.